How Many Times Each Value Repeats in a Column: Google Sheets

 E.g.:

-But this way, you can’t easily count different repeating items at a time.
-For that, you may require to take the help of Unique and ArrayFormula.
+But this way, you can’t easily count different repeating items at the same time.
+For that, you may need to use UNIQUE and ARRAYFORMULA.
+We will discuss that combination formula later on.

 Sample Data:

-sample data to count multiple items
+Sample data to count multiple items

 =ArrayFormula(